-This month, I am handing over the reins to editor Kerstin Czarra to tell the story in her own words with a few interjections from me throughout.—Megan
+This month, I am handing over the reins to writer Kerstin Czarra to tell the story in her own words with a few interjections from me throughout.—Megan Pflug

-During a conversation in February, Megan casually said, “It would be fun to do an easy but stylish before-and-after.”
+During a conversation we had, Megan casually said, “It would be fun to do an easy but stylish before-and-after.”
 Before I realized it, I said, “You can try my kitchen if you really want a challenge.”
 Half-joking really.
 But Megan was already grabbing her measuring tape and camera and inquiring when she could drop by to “assess” the situation.

 The situation, like many a New York City kitchen, was quite grim.
 The space was tiny (three feet by six feet) and dark (no windows), with about two square feet of counter space (seriously) and the usual rental materials (dingy linoleum, cheap cabinetry, and neglected walls that had been painted over at least 10 times).
 It was topped (literally) with an 1980s recessed light that made the space even more unappetizing.